What is GitLab Auto DevOps and Why You Should Use It?

 Deploy

-After merging the branch back to the master, Auto DevOps automatically deploy that to production (by default) or to staging depending on the configuration.
+After merging the branch back to the master, Auto DevOps automatically deploys that to production (by default) or to staging, depending on the configuration.

 Browser Performance Testing

-When the application is in the production or staging pipeline run browser performance testing.
-The test simulates how the speed of your application increase or decreases from previous versions using benchmark with other versions.
+When the application is in the production or staging pipeline, run browser performance testing.
+The test simulates how the speed of your application increases or decreases from previous versions using benchmarking with other versions.

 Auto Monitoring